RiceCrispyy/d2-prebl-explorer-info/README.md

 > This repository does not contain any sources, only information.
 The release will be linked here once its out.
 If you can read this it has not yet released.

 ## Timeline
-Rewrite ~95% complete.
+Rewrite complete.
-Testing starts soon.
+Testing and bugfixing right now, lots of bugs left.
 Public release will follow days later.

 ## Depots